durr1602/gyoza/config/README.md

 - WT_seq: corresponding WT DNA sequence, assuming the first three bases constitute the first mutated codon

 Alternatively, you can provide the same dataframe with an additional 'nt_seq' column in which you have generated all expected sequences.
 In this case, the file should be named `expected_mutants.csv` file.

+### Experimental design mode

+This is a fairly recent feature of gyōza and will be even more simplified in future versions, but is currently **essential**.
+Choose between 3 possible modes:
+- codon: Automatically generate all expected mutants based on the codon mode
+- provided: You provide the list of expected mutants or the dataframe of barcode-variant associations (see below)
+- random: Random mutagenesis - mutants observed in the sequencing data are directly annotated and filtered based on an acceptable number of amino acid changes

 ### Codon table